dotnet/designs/accepted/2020/serializer/WriteableDomAndDynamic.md

 - `ReadCommentHandling`.
 Note that round-tripping comments are not possible.
 See the "Features not proposed in first round" section.
 - `MaxDepth`

 A deserialized `JsonNode` that is not modified will be re-serialized using the existing `JsonElement` semantics where essentially the raw UTF-8 is written back.
-This is important to call out because the above serializer features are not be supported during serialization of a `JsonElement`.
+This is important to call out because the above serializer features do not work during serialization of a `JsonElement`.
 This is a performance optimization that avoids having to expand the entire tree for cases when the `JsonSerializerOptions` supports the above options.

-Normally POCOs will round-trip the same JSON anyway, so in most cases not supporting the serializer features (custom converters, null handling, property naming policies, etc) should be fine.
+However, normally POCOs will round-trip the same JSON anyway, so in most cases not supporting these serializer features should be fine.

 ### `JsonNode.GetValue<TypeToReturn>`
 This method has 3 stages:

-**Stage 1: return internal value directly from JsonValue<T>** If the `<TypeToReturn>` in `GetValue<TypeToReturn>` equals the `<T>` in `JsonValue<T>`:
+**Stage 1: return internal value directly from JsonValue<T>** If the `<TypeToReturn>` in `GetValue<TypeToReturn>` is the same type as `<T>` in `JsonValue<T>` then return the internal value:
 ```cs
 var jValue = new JsonValue<int>(42);
 int i = jValue.GetValue<int>(); // returns the internal <T> value